qiweiii/myCDN/README.md

 # myCDN

-For storing images in my blogs
+CDN for storing images.

+This has to be public in order to work.